yogeshbdeshpande/c2pa-attestation/attestation-design.md

 *Figure X. Cryptographic dependencies for an Asset, Claim, Attestation and Claim, Signature.
 An arrow pointing from A to B means that B cryptographically depends on A, so A is integrity protected.*

 ### What is Attested?
 Claim Signatures are calculated over the serialization of a claim, and the claim itself is cryptographically linked to assertions.
 Two types of assertion are important here: assertions that contain metadata, and assertions that bind a claim to an asset with a hash or hashes of an asset or asset fragment.
-By signing the Claim, the claim creator vouches for both the asset and the metadata.
+By signing the Claim, the Claim Creator vouches for both the asset and the metadata.

-We desire similar bindings for the attestation signature: Most or all scenarios benefit from binding to the asset (e.g., for the Trusted Camera Application, “this image was captured by this program running on this device.”)
-Some scenarios will benefit from binding to assertions (e.g., for a Trusted Camera Application “the GPS coordinates obtained from the radio when this image was captured” or for the ML scenario, “the following objects were recognized in the image.”)
-However, note that attestation will *not* improve trust for all types of assertion data: for example, user-input is hearsay as far as the attesting application is concerned.
+We desire similar bindings for the implicit attestation signature: Most or all scenarios benefit from binding to the asset (e.g., for the Trusted Camera Application, *“this image was captured by this program running on this device.”*)  Some scenarios will benefit from binding to assertions (e.g., for a Trusted Camera Application *“the GPS coordinates obtained from the radio when this image was captured”* or for the ML scenario, *“the following objects were recognized in the image.”*)  However, note that attestation will *not* improve trust for all types of assertion data: for example, user-input is hearsay as far as the attesting application is concerned.

-The approach we have taken is that the attestation is over the serialization of the entire claim – i.e., the same data structure that the claim generator signs (with one exception, which we describe below.)
+The approach we have taken is that the attestation is over the serialization of the entire Claim – i.e., the same data structure that the Claim Generator signs (with one exception, which we describe below.)
 As noted above, not all assertions/metadata gain security benefit from attestation, but signing all assertions provides the most flexibility for future scenarios.
-For such advanced use cases, we define a field that an attestation generator can use to indicate which assertions are “attested.”
+For future advanced use cases, we define a field that an attestation generator can use to indicate which assertions are “attested.”
 However, the use and interpretation of this field is beyond the current scope of C2PA.

 ### Embedding an Explicit Attestation in a Manifest
-Attestations are like claim signatures and could be encoded in a manifest similarly.
-However, we also have the additional security requirement noted earlier: i.e., that the claim-signer should also sign the attestation result.
+Explicit attestations are similar to Claim Signatures and could be encoded in a manifest similarly.
+However, we also have the additional security requirement noted earlier: i.e., that the Claim Signer should also sign the attestation result.

-A natural way of encoding the attestation so that it is signed by the claim signer is to embed it as an assertion in the claim.
+A natural way of encoding the attestation so that it is signed by the Claim Signer is to embed it as an assertion in the Claim.
 If we do this, then the attestation will naturally be signed in the same way as any other sort of assertion.
-However, naïve attempts at implementing this will fail because we are introducing a circular dependency: the claim cannot be finalized before the attestation is created, but the attestation requires a finalized claim in order to calculate the claim hash.
+However, naïve attempts at implementing this will fail because we are introducing a circular dependency: the Claim cannot be finalized before the attestation is created, but the attestation requires a finalized Claim in order to calculate the Claim hash.

-We choose to break this dependency by specifying that the attestation is created over the hash of the serialized claim but omitting the attestation assertion (which has not been created yet.)
-Once the attestation has been created, it is embedded in the manifest and claim identically to any other assertion and will subsequently be signed by the claim generator.
-The claim with one or more attestation assertions elided is called a partial claim.
+We choose to break this dependency by specifying that the attestation is created over the hash of the serialized claim but **omitting the attestation assertion** (which has not been created yet.)
+Once the attestation has been created, it is embedded in the Manifest and Claim identically to any other assertion and will subsequently be signed by the Claim Creator.
+The Claim with one or more attestation assertions elided is called a Partial Claim.

 This architecture is attractive because normal claim creation and claim validation are unaffected.
 It is also attractive because an attestation-enhanced claim can be processed by an attestation-unaware validator without changes (the attestation assertion can be treated like any other third-party or unrecognized assertion.)

 The (simplified) logical flow for creating a manifest with an attestation is illustrated in Figure 1.

 >> Add Figure here